-University of California and California State University 2019-2020
+University of California and California State University 2020-2021

-IGETC is a general education pattern that will meet all lower-division general education requirements at most California State University (CSU) or University of California (UC) campuses.
-Completion of the IGETC is not a requirement for admission to the CSU or UC, nor will its completion guarantee admission to a CSU or UC campus.
+IGETC is a general education pattern that will meet lower-division general education requirements at most California State University (CSU) or University of California (UC) campuses.
+Completion of the IGETC is not a requirement for admission to the CSU or UC (UCB requires IGETC or The L&S Requirements in Reading & Composition, Quantitative Reasoning, and Foreign Language for majors in the College of Letters and Sciences; UCR requires IGETC for the Business Administration major), nor will its completion guarantee admission to a CSU or UC campus.
 The IGETC pattern is not the only way to fulfill lower-division general education requirements.
 Depending on the major or field of interest, it may be advantageous to fulfill the general education breadth of the specific CSU or UC campus.
+Information is subject to change and does not replace an educational plan completed with a counselor.

-UC transfer minimum eligibility for admission: 1) Complete 60 UC transferable units, 2) Earn a minimum GPA of 2.4 (many UC campuses require a higher GPA to be competitive, consult with a counselor for details), 3) Complete a specific pattern of courses: two transferable English composition courses (UC-E), one transferable math course (UC-M), and four courses from two different areas in Arts and Humanities, Social and Behavioral Sciences, and Physical and Biological Sciences.
+UC transfer minimum eligibility for admission: 1) Complete 60 UC transferable units, 2) Earn a minimum GPA of 2.4 (many UC campuses require a higher GPA to be competitive, consult with a counselor for details), 3) Complete a specific pattern of courses (7-course pattern): two transferable English composition courses (UC-E), one transferable math course (UC-M), and four courses from two different areas in Arts and Humanities, Social and Behavioral Sciences, and Physical and Biological Sciences.